June 30, 2024 flowers that attract butterflies to your garden

 Care Tips

-Remove spent flowers to encourage new blooms.
-Marigolds can help repel certain garden pests making them a beneficial companion plant.
+Remove any dead flowers as it will help with new blooms.
+Marigolds can help keep away certain garden pests so they’re also a good companion plant.

 Lavender (Lavandula)